 Four genes have no significant difference in gene annotation model:

 Gene models for NF-YB homolog (Zm00001d038396), bHLH-transcription factor 124 (Zm00001d037749), AP2-EREBP-transcription factor137 (Zm00001d031861), and 1-aminocyclopropane-1-carboxylate synthase6 (Zm00001d033862) produced annotations in all 8 parent lines with no signals of major gene product variation.
-A few amino acid substitutions and small scale indels are present in these multiple sequence alignments. largessmajorsprotein alityHowever, without functional annotation, their consequences are not known.
+A few amino acid substitutions and small scale indels are present in these multiple sequence alignments.
+Although the sequence polymorphisms among the 8 parents are not large, these genes are still noteworthy since small changes in amino acids could also cause major differences in protein functionality.

 Summarized BLAST results:

-Protein sequences which were translated from predicted CDS were compared to the reference protein using a protein BLAST query with the reference as the query sequence and the predicted protein for each parent as the subject sequence.
+Annotated protein sequences were compared to the reference protein using a protein BLAST query with the reference as the query sequence and the predicted protein for each parent as the subject sequence.
 A second BLAST query used the predicted protein as the query and reference as the subject to account for different sequence lengths.
 These query coverage results are listed in the last column under the “reverse cover” header.
 The results are shown in the following tables: